arXiv/arxiv-browse/cicd/deploy/README.md

 1. **Google Cloud SDK**: Install and configure `gcloud` CLI
 2. **Terraform**: Install Terraform >= 1.0
 3. **Authentication**: Ensure you have proper GCP authentication set up
+4. **Project Setup**: The target project should be created using the `arxiv-env` script, which automatically grants the necessary cross-project IAM permissions
-4. **Service Account**: The service account specified in variables must exist and have necessary permissions
+5. **Service Account**: The service account specified in variables must exist and have necessary permissions

 ## Files